redss/SimpleValueObjects/readme.md

 Remarks:

 * `WrapperValueObject` _doesn't perform deep comparison_.
-It means, that wrapped type should also be a Value Object.
+It means, that wrapped type should also be a value.

 #### `ValueObject`

 When you want to implement equality comparison logic by yourself, you can use `ValueObject`.

+You have to implement generating hash code yourself (see _generating hash codes_ section below).

 ```cs
 public class IntRange : ValueObject<IntRange>